MicrosoftDocs/VBA-Docs/Library-Reference/Concepts/customize-the-office-fluent-ribbon-by-using-a-managed-com-add-in.md

 ## Test the project

 Choose the **My Tab** tab, and then choose **Insert Company Name** to insert the company name into the document at the cursor.
-If you do not see the customized ribbon, you might need to add an entry to the Windows registry by completing the following steps.
+If you don't see the customized ribbon, you might need to add an entry to the Windows registry by completing the following steps.

 > [!CAUTION]
 > The next few steps contain information about how to modify the registry.
 Before you modify the registry, be sure to back it up and make sure that you understand how to restore the registry if a problem occurs.
 For more information about how to back up, restore, and edit the registry, see this Microsoft Knowledge Base article: [Windows registry information for advanced users (256986)](https://support.microsoft.com/en-us/help/256986/windows-registry-information-for-advanced-users).